zaki133/t2p-2.0/README.md

 ### Setting Up Your Local Environment

-To set up the local envoronment use these commands:
+To set up the local envoronment without docker, use these commands:
 - Create local environment:
     From project root folder use:
     ```bash